A unit-level small area model with misclassified covariates: Simulation study

-For each simulated data and for each model, we generate $10^{4}$ Markov chain Monte Carlo simulations, discarding the first half and then thinning the chains by taking one out of every 10 sampled values.

-We compare the proposed model, denoted by $M_{Prop}$, with the model $M_{True}$ that uses the true categories; in order to quantify the effect of ignoring the unknown misclassification mechanism, we also estimate the ``naive'' model $M_{Naive}$ that ignores the measurement error and uses the perturbed categories as if they were correct.
-We focus on estimation of the model parameters $\beta, \sigma^{2}_{e},\sigma^{2}_u$ and on the model's ability at reconstructing the true categories of $X$.
-We also compare the predictions of the small area means $\theta_{i}$ under each competing model.
-Table \ref{tab3} shows the results of the simulations.
-For each model and for each parameter, we show the posterior mean, the relative bias (RB), the relative mean squared error (RMSE) and credibility interval coverage averaged over the 50 datasets.
+Based on the simulated samples, we compare the proposed model, denoted by $M_{Prop}$, with the model $M_{True}$ that makes use of the true categories; in order to quantify the effect of ignoring the unknown misclassification mechanism, we also estimate the ``naive'' model $M_{Naive}$ that ignores the measurement error and uses the perturbed categories as if they were correct.
+We focus on estimation of the model parameters $\beta, \sigma^{2}_{e},\sigma^{2}_u$ and on the model's ability at reconstructing the true categories of $x$.
+We also compare the predictions of the small area means under each competing model.